chinamike65/hugo-tuolesi/content/book2/book2en.md

 Visualize what you offer, and only then will you offer it well.

-The manza plate cannot be empty.
-The manza plate must be placed with the offerings, and cannot be separated from the offerings.
+The Mandala plate cannot be empty.
+The Mandala plate must be placed with the offerings, and cannot be separated from the offerings.
 Even if it is only a little bit, it must be placed.

-Manza finished.
+Mandala finished.

 Good luck everyone!